dictadata/parquet/README.md

-# parquet
+# parquet-js

-Javascript implementation of parquet file specification.
+Javascript implementation of Apache Parquet file specification.

 This package contains a fully asynchronous, pure JavaScript implementation of the Parquet file format.
 The implementation conforms with the Parquet specification and is tested for compatibility with Apache's Java reference implementation.